Black Sabbath: 1976–1979: Technical Ecstasy, Never Say Die!, and Osbourne's departure

 Touring in support of Never Say Die! began in May 1978 with openers Van Halen.
 Reviewers called Black Sabbath's performance "tired and uninspired", a stark contrast to the "youthful" performance of Van Halen, who were touring the world for the first time.
 The band filmed a performance at the Hammersmith Odeon in June 1978, which was later released on DVD as Never Say Die.
 The final show of the tour – and Osbourne's last appearance with the band until later reunions – was in Albuquerque, New Mexico, on 11 December.

 Following the tour, Black Sabbath returned to Los Angeles and again rented a house in Bel Air, where they spent nearly a year working on new material for the next album.
 The entire band were abusing both alcohol and other drugs, but Iommi says Osbourne "was on a totally different level altogether".
 The band would come up with new song ideas, but Osbourne showed little interest and would refuse to sing them.
 Pressure from the record label and frustrations with Osbourne's lack of input coming to a head, Iommi made the decision to fire Osbourne in 1979.
 Iommi believed the only options available were to fire Osbourne or break the band up completely.
 "At that time, Ozzy had come to an end", Iommi said.
 "We were all doing a lot of drugs, a lot of coke, a lot of everything, and Ozzy was getting drunk so much at the time.
 We were supposed to be rehearsing and nothing was happening.
 It was like, 'Rehearse today?
 No, we'll do it tomorrow.'
 It really got so bad that we didn't do anything.
 It just fizzled out".
-Ward, who was close with Osbourne, was chosen by Tony to break the news to the singer on 27 April 1979.
+Ward, who was close with Osbourne, was chosen by Iommi to break the news to the singer on 27 April 1979.
 "I hope I was professional, I might not have been, actually.
 When I'm drunk I am horrible, I am horrid", Ward said.
 "Alcohol was definitely one of the most damaging things to Black Sabbath.
 We were destined to destroy each other.
 The band were toxic, very toxic".